 In addition, we are reviewing and updating, as necessary, our agreements with you and with our subcontractors (to include the necessary GDPR terms), as well as notices, policies and internal processes, features, and templates to assure our compliance and help you achieve compliance.

-We are working toward our Privacy Shield certification and once we have it, we will have what is considered "adequate privacy protection for the transfer of personal data outside of the EU and Switzerland".
+We are certified with the DPF and \we \have what is considered " adequate privacy protection for the transfer of personal data outside of the EU and Switzerland".